introlab/OpenIMU/README.md

 ### Step 1 : Open the root CMakeLists.txt in QtCreator
 1. Opening the root CMakeLists.txt will allow to create and build the project
-    1. Build the project using the "python-all" target, it will automatically generate the Python environment in env/python-3.6, PyQt UI and RCC files.
+    1. Build the project using the "python-all" target, it will automatically generate the Python environment in env/python-3.10, PySide6 UI and RCC files.
     2. All python dependencies will be automatically downloaded
     3. Once the project is built, you will not need QtCreator until you change or add a resource file or a QtDesigner ui file.
     4. If you change or add ui or resources files, you need to rebuild the project from QtCreator.

 ### Step 2 : Create a PyCharm project
 1. Using PyCharm, opening the directory "{PROJECT_ROOT}/python"
-    1. Select the existing Python 3.6 environment in "{PROJECT_ROOT}/python/env/python-3.6" in the app menu: PyCharm->Preferences->Project:python->Project Interpreter
+    1. Select the existing Python 3.10 environment in "{PROJECT_ROOT}/python/env/python-3.10" in the app menu: PyCharm->Preferences->Project:python->Project Interpreter

 ### Step 3 : Run the application
 1. Run the OpenIMUApp.py application from PyCharm